frederick-vs-ja/Quuxplusone-blog/_posts/2019-11-09-llvm-from-scratch.md

     ./bin/llvm-lit -sv ../clang/test/ARCMT
     ./bin/llvm-lit -sv --param std=c++17 ../libcxx/test/std/re

+UPDATE, 2024: The last of these lines no longer works.
+Libc++ is now a "runtime," which means you must run its tests as if they live in a different directory within the buildroot itself.
+This directory doesn't actually exist, but you must write your paths as if it does:

+    ./bin/llvm-lit -sv --param std=c++17 ./runtimes/runtimes-bins/libcxx/test/std/re

-However, before you can successfully run one of these lines, you must have run the corresponding one of `make check-{llvm,clang,cxx}` at least once, to initialize the right stuff under the `build2` directory.
+Also note that before you can successfully run any of these lines, you must have run the corresponding one of `make check-{llvm,clang,cxx}` at least once, to initialize the right stuff under the `build2` directory.